Finite element method: Scaled boundary finite element method (SBFEM)

 The introduction of the scaled boundary finite element method (SBFEM) came from Song and Wolf (1997).
 The SBFEM has been one of the most profitable contributions in the area of numerical analysis of fracture mechanics problems.
-It is a semi-analytical fundamental-solutionless method which combines the advantages of both the finite element formulations and procedures and the boundary element discretization.
+It is a semi-analytical fundamental-solutionless method combining the advantages of finite element formulations and procedures and boundary element discretization.
 However, unlike the boundary element method, no fundamental differential solution is required.

 S-FEM

 The S-FEM, Smoothed Finite Element Methods, is a particular class of numerical simulation algorithms for the simulation of physical phenomena.
-It was developed by combining meshfree methods with the finite element method.
+It was developed by combining mesh-free methods with the finite element method.

 Spectral element method

 Spectral element methods combine the geometric flexibility of finite elements and the acute accuracy of spectral methods.
-Spectral methods are the approximate solution of weak form partial equations that are based on high-order Lagrangian interpolants and used only with certain quadrature rules.
+Spectral methods are the approximate solution of weak-form partial equations based on high-order Lagrangian interpolants and used only with certain quadrature rules.